Dismantling Diet Culture

 Weight Loss Diets Masquerading as Health

-These exploit health concerns or promote health misinformation to encourage restriction or to sell products:
+These exploit health concerns or promote false health information to encourage restriction or to sell products.

 Targeted Life Stage, Health Conditions, or Concerns: